-We’re very excited to announce the next round of The Circuit, which will begin Friday, October 4th, 2013!
+We’re very excited to announce the next round of The Circuit, which will begin Friday, January 10th, 2014!

-Applications for Circuit teams will open the first week of September and applicants will be chosen by lottery.
+The deadline to apply is Friday, December 13, at noon.
+Applicants will be chosen by lottery.
 If chosen, you will be placed on a team of 8 improvisers and assigned a coach.
-You will rehearse with your coach and team once a week, with rotating performances on Friday nights at 10PM at the Magnet Studio Theater.
+You will rehearse with your coach and team once a week, with rotating performances on Friday nights at 10:30PM at the Magnet Studio Theater.